 2004 - present

 We are working on the fossil pollen history of Lake Peten-Itza in Guatemala to resolve the vegetation and paleoclimatic history of the Yucatan Peninsula.
-We are wrapping up a long-standing interest in the history of Lake Titicaca, Peru/Bolivia, and are starting a new wave of research in the Peruvian Andes to look at the long-term dynamics of the tree-line in that region.
+We are wrapping up a long-standing interest in the history of Lake Titicaca, Peru/Bolivia, and are starting a new wave of research in Amazonia to investigate subdecadal climate variability over the last 5000 years.
 We are also engaged in investigations of the influence of the El Nino Southern Oscillation on the climate history of the Galapagos Islands and Amazonia.
-Lastly, we are investigating the role that native South and central American people played in altering their environment prior to European arrival.
+We are investigating the role that native South and Central American people played in altering their environment prior to European arrival.
+Lastly, we are building a bigger and better pollen database to provide a tool to improve identification of Neotropical pollen types.

 Raper, D. and M.B.
 Bush, in press A test of Sporormiella representation as a predictor of megaherbivore presence and abundance.
 Quaternary Research.